Marine Corps Air Station Cherry Point: USAF use

-On 1 July 1957 the United States Air Force (USAF) 614th Airborne Control and Warning Squadron established an Air Defense Command Phase I Mobile Radar station (M-116) at Cherry Point.
+On 1 July 1957, the United States Air Force (USAF) 614th Airborne Control and Warning Squadron established an Air Defense Command Phase I Mobile Radar station (M-116) at Cherry Point.
 This station was part of the planned deployment of forty-four Mobile radar stations.
 The USAF activated an AN/FPS-6 and two AN/FPS-8 radars located adjacent to Base Flight Operations.
 These radars were placed on top of 90 ft towers without radomes, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.

 In addition to the radars on the air station, two unmanned AN/FPS-14 "Gap Filler" sites, one at Engelhard, NC (M-116B) and one at Holly Ridge, NC (M-116C) were set up for additional coverage.

 One of the AN/FPS-8s was damaged by Hurricane Donna in 1960.
 The radars were turned over to the Navy on 30 April 1960, and the Marine Corps retained the other undamaged AN/FPS-8 radar for a number of years for base air traffic control.

-During 1961 M-116 joined the Semi Automatic Ground Environment (SAGE) system, initially feeding data to DC-04 at Fort Lee AFS, Virginia.
+In 1961, M-116 joined the Semi Automatic Ground Environment (SAGE) system, initially feeding data to DC-04 at Fort Lee AFS, Virginia.
 After joining, the squadron was re-designated as the 614th Radar Squadron (SAGE) on 1 March 1963.
 The radar squadron provided information 24/7 the SAGE Direction Center where it was analyzed to determine range, direction altitude speed and whether or not aircraft were friendly or hostile.

 USAF radar operations continued at MCAS Cherry Point until 1 August 1963 when budget reductions and a general draw-down of antiaircraft radar sites closed the facility.